 echo "Enable this script: comment (with #'s) this block (or, at least just" echo "the exit below)" echo #exit 1 # can be edited, but probably correct (unless created during initial install): # NOTE: ACTIVATION_KEYS *must* be used to bootstrap a client machine.
 ACTIVATION_KEYS=1-sles12 ORG_GPG_KEY=

-Once you have completed your modifications save the file and repeat this procedure for the second bootstrap script.
+When you have finished, save the file, and repeat this procedure for the second bootstrap script.

 When you have finished creating your script, you can use it to register clients.

 On the Uyuni Server, log in as root at the command prompt, and navigate to this directory:

 Run this command to execute the bootstrap script on the client:

 cat MODIFIED-SCRIPT.SH | ssh email@example.com /bin/bash

 The script will execute and proceed to download the required dependencies located in the repositories directory you created earlier.

 When the script has finished running, you can check that your client is registered correctly by opening the Uyuni Web UI and navigating toto ensure the new client is listed.

 When new packages or updates are installed on the client using Uyuni, any end user license agreements (EULAs) are automatically accepted.
 To review a package EULA, open the package detail page in the Web UI.